 You can always change this later on.

 Scroll down and you will see options to change your ‘Admin Username’ and ‘Password‘.

 A username can be something simple like your own name or company name.
 The password should be well thought of and hard to guess.
 And remember to write your password down and keep it safe.

 If you are worried about the security of your site, you should probably select to install ‘Limit Login Attempts (Loginizer)’.

 However, there are many other great plugins you can install later on for this.

 Finally, click the ‘Install’ button at the bottom of the page.

 You’re now ready to create your WordPress website.

-As there are thousands upon thousands of different themes, choosing the right one to match your brand and business goals can be challenging.
+As there are thousands upon thousands of different themes and templates, choosing the right one to match your brand and business goals can be challenging.

-With so much choice on offer, it’s very easy to spend countless hours scrolling through pages of preview themes.
+With so many choices on offer, it’s very easy to spend countless hours scrolling through pages of preview themes.
 So with my recommendations, I hope I can make your life a little easier.